awsdocs/amazon-sagemaker-developer-guide/doc_source/how-it-works-batch.md

 To combine the results, set the [AssembleWith](https://docs.aws.amazon.com/sagemaker/latest/dg/API_TransformOutput.html#SageMaker-Type-TransformOutput-AssembleWith) hyperparameter to `Line`\.

 For more information about using the API to create a batch transform job, see the [CreateTransformJob](API_CreateTransformJob.md) API\.
 For more information about the correlation between batch transform input and output objects, see [OutputDataConfig](https://docs.aws.amazon.com/sagemaker/latest/dg/API_OutputDataConfig.html)\.
-For examples of how to use batch transform, see [Step 2\.4\.2: Deploy the Model with Batch Transform ](ex1-batch-transform.md)\.
+For examples of how to use batch transform, see [Step 6\.2: Deploy the Model with Batch Transform](ex1-batch-transform.md)\.

 ## Use Batch Transform to Preprocess Data<a name="preprocessing-batch"></a>